golanlevin/lectures/lecture_drawing/mit_drawing_2025.md

 ### Performed Imagery

 The performance of live imagery has a long history.
+VJing!

 [Mary Hallock-Greenwalt](http://amy-alexander.com/projects/online-communities/the-mary-hallock-greenewalt-visibility-project.html) (1871 – 1950) *"was an artist/inventor who was active during the first half of the 20th century.
 After beginning her career as a concert pianist, she became interested in the performance of light and color in addition to music.
 She went on to design and perform custom electric visual instruments that displayed colored light."* She called her instrument the *Sarabet*, and she called the medium of temporal light, "Nourathar".
 In the course of making her instruments she invented and patented the rheostat (dimmer) and the mercury tilt-switch.